-In the modern world information is the greatest value.
+In the modern world, information is the greatest value.
 It’s not for nothing that in the century before last the following statement appeared: “Who owns information, owns the world”, it means there will always be a desire to get confidential, unavailable to others information, even if these actions are illegal and can harm others.

 Much has changed over two centuries: collecting, storage, processing of information and even control over important processes, for example, control over Nuclear Power Plant is carried out by automated systems.
 But they too, in one way or another, are exposed to the errors, that were laid by their creator.

-Therefore, in order to solve problems with unauthorized access to information or with sabotage of systems work, there is a need for a separate discipline of information technology - information security.
+Therefore, in order to solve problems with unauthorized access to information or with sabotage of systems of work, there is a need for a separate discipline of information technology – information security.

 Information security is a set of measures aimed at protection of information and supporting infrastructure from accidental or intentional influences of a natural or artificial nature, which can cause unacceptable damage to subjects of information relations, including owners and users of information and infrastructure.